Reviews You Can Rely On

 What's the Best Value?

 Determining which ski jacket hits the sweet spot between performance and price is difficult.
 Consider how much you get out on the mountain to help you justify your spending.
 For only a few weekends every winter, you might be happier with a less expensive option like the extra-affordable, warm Wantdo Mountain Hooded ski jacket.
 However, if you call into work sick every powder day (hey, we don't judge) and get dozens of days on the mountain each year, it's easier to swallow the prices of some high-end gear.
-In our experience, spending more often leads to superior weather resistance, better versatility for the way you ski, and better tailoring and fit.
+In our experience, spending more often leads to superior weather resistance, better versatility for how you ski, and better tailoring and fit.
 The Arc'teryx Sentinel and Norrona Lofoten are great examples of this.
-Their thoughtful construction with taped or welded seams and fully water-resistant zippers meld with high-end Gore-Tex to put them a step above the rest.
+Their thoughtful construction with taped or welded seams and fully water-resistant zippers meld with high-end Gore-Tex to put them above the rest.
 They'll keep you skiing all day and will likely last several ski seasons — at least.
 Relatedly, they consistently impress with their on-trend and flattering tailoring.
 However, if you are looking for a jacket with similar weather resistance and a similar cut, consider the Outdoor Research Carbide at a fraction of the price.

 ski jacket womens - delivering exceptional performance at a competitive price, the...